SecondNewtonLaw/Global-Functions-Documentation/README-condensed.md

-# sUNC Global-Functions-Documentation

 _______________________________________________________________

-sUNC is a testing script for an executors' capability, utilizing the original [Unified Naming Convention](https://github.com/unified-naming-convention/NamingStandard).
-People fail to realize how there is no difference.

 A lot of executor owners get mad at sUNC due to their executor's functions failing to pass certain checks.
 What the developers fail to realize, is that, for example, `getgc` doesn't mean a useless table, which is maybe sprinkled with some `game:GetDescendants()`.
 This is just one example out of many bad implementations which get flagged by the script.